 4. It may help fight depression.

 Depression is common among pregnant women both during pregnancy and after delivery.
-Consumption of pepper daily in small amounts can ensure good mental and emotional health.
+Consumption of pepper in small amounts can ensure good mental and emotional health but it should not be consumed daily as it may harm affect your health adversely.

 Blood pressure can be harmful to an expecting mother as it can lead to further complications in the last trimester and during delivery.
 Slightly elevated blood pressure can be controlled naturally by the regular consumption of pepper.